Andrew Mitchel Attorney

-Andrew Mitchel is an international tax attorney at Andrew Mitchel LLC with over 25 years of tax experience.
+Andrew Mitchel is an international tax attorney at Andrew Mitchel LLC with over 28 years of tax experience.
 He advises businesses and individuals on a wide variety of cross-border transactions.
 He was formerly a Senior Manager of International Tax Planning at PepsiCo, Inc., where he provided tax advice on cross-border acquisitions, divestitures, and restructurings.

 Attorney Mitchel received his Master of Laws (LL.M.) degree in Taxation from New York University and his Juris Doctor degree from the University of Connecticut School of Law.
 He is a member of the International Fiscal Association, the Connecticut Bar Association, and the Connecticut Society of Certified Public Accountants.
 Attorney Mitchel is admitted to the bar in Connecticut.

-Andrew is a frequent speaker on U.S. international tax matters, and has been quoted in the Wall Street Journal, New York Times, Yahoo News, CNBC, Bloomberg, and other media on international tax topics.
+Andrew is a frequent speaker on U.S. international tax matters, and has been quoted in the Wall Street Journal, New York Times, Washington Post, Yahoo News, CNBC, Bloomberg, and other media on international tax topics.

 Additionally, Attorney Mitchel is an Adjunct Professor of Law at Quinnipiac University School of Law where he teaches International Tax.
 Quinnipiac University is located in Hamden, Connecticut.